alevchuk/programming-lessions/README.md

 1. Copy the command from the manual.
 Use copy-and-paste (not typing) for accuracy.
 2. Open the Terminal (fastest way to find the Terminal on Mac is to type "ter" in the Spotlight Search - which is the magnifying glass in the top right)
 3. Paste the command and hit Enter
-4. Once Terminal is open, right-click on it's icon in your Mac's Dock and select Options -> Keep in Doc (that way you don't have to look for the Terminal every time you need it)
+4. Once Terminal is open, right-click on its icon in your Mac's Dock and select Options -> Keep in Dock (that way you don't have to look for the Terminal every time you need it)

 ## Prerequisites: Software Tools